-1. Aphid - a round, green insect that can pierce the vegetable and stay firmly attached to it.
-Aphids are able to grip the flesh of the produce very firmly because of a proboscis (tentacle) that protrudes from the front of their bodies and hooks onto the produce.
-Aphids are not effectively dislodged from the vegetable's surface by water, but soaking the produce in a soapy solution and then rinsing the produce under a heavy stream of water effectively dislodges aphids from the surfaces of the produce.
+1. Aphid - a rounded insect that can pierce the vegetable and stay firmly attached to it.
+Aphids can grip the flesh of the produce very firmly because of a proboscis (tentacle) that protrudes from the front of their bodies and hooks onto the produce.
+Aphids are not effectively dislodged from the vegetable's surface by water but soaking the produce in detergent and rinsing the produce under a heavy stream of water effectively dislodges aphids from the surfaces of the produce.